Domestic hot water (DHW): definition and operation with solar energy

 • Flowmeters

-• Valves for the distribution of hot water to the points of consumption.
+• Valves for the distribution of hot water to consumption points.

-Obtaining sanitary hot water is one of the most used applications of solar thermal energy.
-It is a good option for single-family homes and also for neighborhood communities.
+Obtaining domestic hot water is one of the most widely used applications of solar thermal energy.
+It's a good option for single-family homes and also for residential communities.

-The angle determines solar performance that the sun's rays form with the ground.
-In summer, the Sun is more perpendicular to the ground than in winter, so that in summer, we receive more solar radiation.
+Solar efficiency is determined by the angle the sun's rays form with respect to the ground.
+In summer, the sun is more perpendicular to the ground than in winter, so we receive more solar radiation in summer.

-The energy required to heat domestic hot water to a specific temperature depends on the water’s initial temperature before going through the circuit.
-Therefore, in winter, when the water from the network is generally colder, more thermal energy will be needed than in summer.
+The energy required to heat domestic hot water to a certain temperature depends on the initial temperature of the water before it passes through the circuit.
+Therefore, in winter, when the water coming from the mains is generally colder, more thermal energy will be required than in summer.

-Solar sanitary hot water installations require a water accumulator to store the heated water in a well-insulated tank until we need to use it.
+Solar hot water installations require a water tank so that the heated water is stored in a well-insulated tank for when it's ready to be used.

 1. Due to the difference in solar radiation received during the different hours of the day, not to mention the zero solar radiation received at night and,

-2. Because we are not going to use hot water always, that is, most of the day we would not use water, but when we wanted to shower, we would use a lot of hot water in a short time.
+2. Because we are not going to use hot water constantly, that is, most of the day we would not use water but when we wanted to shower we would use a lot of hot water in a very short time.

-From an economic point of view, it is impossible to pretend to size a solar thermal energy installation to obtain all the domestic hot water that we need throughout the year.
-In this case, we would have to plan a much larger structure to get a large amount of heat energy in winter.
+From an economic standpoint, a solar thermal energy installation cannot be designed to provide all the hot water we need year-round.
+In this case, we would have to consider a much larger installation to be able to obtain a large amount of heat energy in winter.

-This energy would be leftover in summer, which would cause the water in the storage tank to boil, generate steam, and the pressure of this steam would end up bursting the tank.
+Domestic hot water (DHW)We would have excess energy in the summer, which would cause the water in the storage tank to boil, generating water vapor, and the pressure of this vapor would eventually burst the tank.

-A solution would be to flush hot water and add cold water, but it would not be reasonable neither the cost nor the impact on the environment.
+One solution would be to throw away hot water and add cold water, but that would be unreasonable in terms of both cost and environmental impact.

-There are many regulations in different countries that regulate the size of solar thermal energy installations for ACS.
-The objective is that they are built for reasonable consumption in summer and that they have an auxiliary system when the system cannot reach the desired water temperature.
+There are numerous regulations in different countries that govern the size of solar thermal energy systems for domestic hot water.
+The goal is to ensure they are built for reasonable consumption in the summer and have a backup system when the system cannot reach the desired water temperature.

-• Open-circuit sanitary hot water installations.
-The drinking water passes directly through the solar collectors.
-This system reduces costs and is more efficient because the heat loss is minimum.
-However, it presents problems in areas with shallow temperatures or with a high concentration of salts.
+• Open-circuit domestic hot water installations.
+Drinking water flows directly through the solar collectors.
+This system reduces costs and is more efficient.
+However, it presents problems in areas with very low temperatures or high salt concentrations.

-• Storage-systems are the most common system; hot water is stored in hot water tanks to supply when needed.
+• Storage systems.
+This is the most common system; hot water is stored in thermal storage tanks for supply when needed.

 Author: